matterhorn-chat/matterhorn/docs/BUILDING.md

 Build from repo
 ===============

 Before building Matterhorn from source, you'll need a GitHub account.
-By default, GitHub account is necessary to fetch the submodule sources.
+By default, a GitHub account is necessary to fetch the submodule sources.
 (If you need to do a source build but don't have an SSH key present for GitHub access, you'll need to change the submodule URLs; see below.)